 Spring lawn care will help you get the most out of your lawn, so you can enjoy a beautiful yard as the warm weather approaches.
 But it’s not always easy to know what to do.
 If you’ve properly aerated and seeded your lawn in the fall (and even if you haven’t), the following spring lawn care steps will carry you through to the peak of the season.

-Learn when to fertilize lawns in the spring, how to maintain your mower, and the best way to handle spring weed control, so you can help your lawn stay lush and green all season long.
+Learn how to care for your lawn in the spring, including when to fertilize lawns in the spring, how to maintain your mower, and the best way to handle spring weed control, so you can help your lawn stay lush and green all season long.

 Rake Any Thatch